 Certificate in Paralegal Studies

 The paralegal studies certificate program is an ABA-approved, non-degree certificate program available to students who have a baccalaureate degree and a minimum 3.0 grade-point average (on a 4.0 scale) on the last 60 semester hours of undergraduate work and are currently pursing a master's degree at Texas State.
 This certificate program is designed to prepare students to perform as highly qualified paralegals (also referred to as “legal assistants”) with both a theoretical knowledge of substantive law as well as practical skills.
 A paralegal is not licensed to practice law but is trained to handle certain law related responsibilities under the supervision and direction of a licensed attorney.
 Applicants to this program must also successfully complete an interview with the director of the paralegal program.
-This certificate program requires concurrent enrollment in the Master of Arts degree with a major in Legal Studies Program at Texas State University.
+This certificate program requires concurrent enrollment in the Master of Arts major in Legal Studies at Texas State University.

 |LS 5310||Introduction to the Paralegal Profession and Legal Technology||3|

 |LS 5330||Legal Theories and Analysis||3|

 |LS 5350||Legal Drafting||3|

 |Issues and Problems in Law|